deep-security/aws-security-hub/README.md

 > AWS Security Hub is currently in open preview.
 That means we can expect changes as the AWS service team responds to customer requirements and requests.
-We'll also be iterating on this integration in order to make it work better and deploy smoother.
+We'll also be iterating on this integration in order to make it work better and deploy more smoothly.
 >
 > Please feel free to open an issue or submit a PR as required.

-# AWS Security Hub Integration
+# AWS Security Hub Integration for Deep Security Manager

 AWS Security Hub provides a comprehensive view of your high priority security alerts and compliance status for your AWS deployment.
 By combining data from [Amazon GuardDuty](https://aws.amazon.com/guardduty/), [Amazon Inspector](https://aws.amazon.com/inspector/), and [Amazon Macie](https://aws.amazon.com/macie/) along with a host of [APN partner solutions](https://aws.amazon.com/security/partner-solutions/), the AWS Security Hub is a one-stop shop for security visibility.

 Each data source provides various findings relevant to the tool.
 Amazon Macie will send findings related to data within Amazon S3 buckets it monitors, Amazon GuardDuty will provide findings based on the assessments it runs on your Amazon EC2 Instances, and so forth.

-This repository contains the code required to supply data from **your** Deep Security install to AWS Security Hub.
+This repository contains AWS Lambda scripts to supply data from **your** Deep Security install to AWS Security Hub.

 ## Design

 Deep Security has long had a feature to send events to an Amazon SNS topic.
 This integration takes advantage of that feature to filter and convert specific events in order to send them as findings to the AWS Security Hub.

-The design is as follows;
+The design is:

 ![Deep Security and AWS Security Hub integration](docs/ds-ash-integration-design.jpg)

 ## Deployment

-### Configure Deep Security To Send Events To Amazon SNS
+### Configure Deep Security to Send Events to Amazon SNS

-The configuration to send all Deep Security events to Amazon SNS is very simple.
-It's [detailed here](https://help.deepsecurity.trendmicro.com/sns.html) in the Deep Security Help Center.
-In lieu of copying those steps here, please refer to the Help Center, that will always be up to date.
+To configure Deep Security Manager to send all events to Amazon SNS, follow the steps in the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/sns.html).

 By default, this configuration sends all Deep Security events to the specified Amazon SNS topic.
-You can [filter what events are sent](https://help.deepsecurity.trendmicro.com/Events-Alerts/sns-json-config.html?Highlight=sns) using a simple JSON policy language (very similar to AWS IAM).
+You can [filter what events are sent](https://help.deepsecurity.trendmicro.com/Events-Alerts/sns-json-config.html) using a simple JSON policy language (very similar to AWS IAM).

 This integration only uses a subset of Deep Security events.
 Essentially only sending critical and high severity events to AWS Security Hub by default.
 This class of events is more closely related to the core concept of an AWS Security Hub finding.

-**Caution:** if you use the Deep Security event policy language to prevent relevant events from being sent to an Amazon SNS topic, those events won't show up in the AWS Security Hub.
+**Caution:** If you use the Deep Security event policy language to prevent sending relevant events to an Amazon SNS topic, those events won't show up in the AWS Security Hub.
 This is unlikely to happen but something to be aware of if you're filtering the event stream outbound from your Deep Security installation.

 ### Configure AWS Security Hub